|

 their ideas.
 When leaders model positive behavior in their organizations,

 they are taking a key first step to building a safe environment.
+Having a

 safe and trusting environment, however, does not mean that each